 - NAP consistency.
 Your firm's name, address, and phone number need to be identical across every directory and listing.
 Even minor inconsistencies ("Street" vs "St.") weaken your local signals.
 Run a citation audit to find and fix discrepancies.

 - Reviews.
 Review count, recency, and average rating are direct local ranking factors.
-Build a consistent system for requesting reviews from satisfied clients — a text message with a direct link works well, sent shortly after case resolution when the client is most satisfied.
+Encourage satisfied clients to leave reviews with a consistent system – a text message with a direct link works well, sent shortly after case resolution when the client is happiest.

 Link Building for